120

 18 upper-level credits from a concentration area or from an approved course list.

-Graduates of the Bachelor of Science in Hospitality and Tourism Management will be able to:
+Graduates of the Bachelor of Science in Hospitality and Tourism will be able to:

 Applicants must complete the following steps to apply: